 Adam Wingard’s Death Note is a fairly enjoyable, but awkward adaptation of the hugely popular manga and anime.
 Wingard definitely takes a few liberties with the source material, but none of it is damning; in fact, I really liked some of the changes.
 Also: Willem friggin’ Dafoe!

 While the majority of the cast does a decent job, almost everyone has at least one scene where they are brought down heavily by the writing, the outlandishness of the characters themselves (it’s hard to take someone in a live-action movie seriously when he’s crouching on a chair or surrounded by gummy bears), or both.
 Out of the leads, I thought Qually was the strongest.
 She was the only one who never seemed cheesy or overly dramatic.
-It’s also worth noting that Mia is drastically different from her counterpart in the anime (I can’t say how without spoilers), and it’s easily the best change from the source material.
+It’s also worth noting that Mia is drastically different from her counterpart in the anime, Misa (I can’t say how without spoilers), and I ended up appreciating the movie for it.

 The highlight of the cast, and the movie, was Dafoe as Ryuk, who steals every scene he’s in by lacing every line with eerily malicious joy.
 Fans of the manga and anime have been suggesting Willem Dafoe as Ryuk long before this adaptation was in production, and boy am I glad Wingard listened.
 I’d almost recommend seeing Death Note just because of Dafoe, but Ryuk has very little screen time, and isn’t given much to do aside from being the devil on Light’s shoulder.